ewen-lbh/vscode-pychemin/README.md

 ## Known Issues

 - Interpolation `my thing #name` is not highlighted correctly.
-- Only the last choice in choice lists gets highlighted correctly.
-- Python code is not highlighted (neither in `=? python condition` nor in `{ python code }`)
 - Percent operator (`@speed 50%`) is not highlighted (but ewen-lbh/pychemin doesn't even use it yet)